OOfScope/WSI-Preprocessing-Framework/README.md

-## TCGA Dataset
+## Non-Synth Scans Patching

+Taking advantage of the old CLAM solution, which involved slow patching, we are going to extract the patches with coordinates from the original TIFF files

+To achieve this we will calculate the HDF5 binary and extract from here all the patches along their coordinates

+Is also possible to choose among standard prewhitening or imagenet normalization

 # Credits

 The synthetic dataset has been obtained through [diffinfinite](https://arxiv.org/abs/2306.13384) DM

-The TCGA patching work is based on [CLAM](https://github.com/mahmoodlab/CLAM) slow patching algorithm
+The non-synthetic patching work is based on [CLAM](https://github.com/mahmoodlab/CLAM) slow patching algorithm